 - What are some practical ways you can acknowledge God’s authority in your home?
-How does the belief that He is present shape your interactions with one another?
+How does the belief that He is present shape your interactions with each other?

 - Have you shared with your spouse how you came to know the Lord?
 Do you regularly talk with each other about the things you are learning on your spiritual journey?

-- What does the term “walking with Christ” mean to each of you?
-How do you differ from one another in the way you approach your faith?
+- What does the phrase “walking with Christ” mean to each of you?
+How do you differ from each other in the way you approach your faith?
 In what ways are you similar?

 Communication is the heart and soul of any vibrant relationship.
 Successful husbands and wives understand this.
-They prioritize communication and approach it as a process involving openness, empathy, and a deep heart-connection.
+They prioritize communication and approach it as a process involving openness, empathy and a deep heart connection.
 They are quick to listen and slow to speak (James 1:19).
-They ask questions and try to enter into one another’s thoughts and feelings.
+They ask questions and try to enter into each other’s thoughts and feelings.

-- How often do you sit down as a couple simply to talk to one another?
+- How often do you sit down as a couple simply to talk to each other?
 Do you set time aside specifically for this purpose?
 Why or why not?

 - What do you need and expect from each other in terms of openness and depth of communication?
 How do your needs and expectations differ?

 - Do you feel that you understand each other?
 If not, what can you do to improve the situation?